Eonblast/Erlualib/README.markdown

 	600000 pushes.
 	700000 pushes.
 	Segmentation fault
-	$ <span style='text-decoration:blink;'>|</span>
+	$ |

 Again: both bugs in the c source of this driver, as well as <b>errors when using the API</b> - as demonstrated above - can kill the entire Erlang VM.
-Risking this is exactly not what Erlang is about.
+Risking this is exactly <b>not</b>
+ what Erlang is about.